origraph/origraph.js/documentation/ClassesStreamsAndTokens.md

   // We can also point to APIs:
   exampleApi: 'http://www.someapi.com/api'

-  // TODO: I'm sure there's a way to stream databases?
+  // TODO: I'm sure there are standard ways for streaming / getting paged results
+  // from most databases?
 };
 ```